What is the AVODAH Fellowship?

 - Join a 700 strong network of social justice leaders in the AVODAH alumni community.

 - Connect your work to something bigger than yourself.

 Since 1998, AVODAH has been training the next generation of Jewish social justice leaders.
-The AVODAH Fellowship is the next step in our mission to strengthen the Jewish community’s fight against the causes and effects of poverty in the United States.
-You'll benefit from AVODAH’s expertise, innovative curriculum, and network of antipoverty leaders.
-Strive for justice, thrive in community with the AVODAH Fellowship.
+You'll benefit from our years of expertise, innovative programming, and extensive network of leaders.

 What kind of programming can I expect?

-- Two to three monthly educational sessions that will provide you with (1) leadership development to enhance your effectiveness in your professional fields; (2) networks and resources to enable you to emerge as leaders of the Jewish community’s social justice efforts; and (3) a solid foundation of critical analysis and thought focused on the intersection between social justice and Jewish life.
+- Two to three monthly educational sessions that will provide you with (1) leadership development to enhance your effectiveness in your area of work; (2) networks and resources to enable you to emerge as leaders of the Jewish community’s social justice efforts; and (3) a solid foundation of critical analysis and thought focused on the intersection between social justice and Jewish life.